DylanBingham/TruthFinder/README.txt

    cd TruthFinder
    ```

-   Or simply unzip the code into a local directoy.
+   Or simply unzip the code into a local directory.

 2. Install the required dependencies:
    - Ensure you have Python 3.8+ installed.